Skip to main content

 Who is required to use multi-factor authentication?

 Anyone who has an SOU account is strongly encouraged to configure multi-factor authentication in Okta and on their Google account.
-Please see our multi-factor authentication policy at https://inside.sou.edu/it/it-policies.html for more information about who is required to use multi-factor authentication.
+Please see our multi-factor authentication policy for more information about who is required to use multi-factor authentication.

 How do I get started?